Student cycling in a research lab

 MSc Human Health and Nutritional Sciences

 The Master of Science in Human Health and Nutritional Sciences focuses on physical activity and diet as powerful lifestyle determinants of human health.
-The interaction between genetics and environmental factors ultimately determines the health of an individual.
-Lifestyle is a major component of our environment that can be modified to affect human health.
+The interaction between genetics and environmental factors, including lifestyle, ultimately determines the health of an individual.

-The MSc program offers advanced experiential learning opportunities in nutritional and nutraceutical sciences, general and exercise physiology, and biomechanics, with a focus on lifestyle, genetics, and human health.
+The MSc program offers advanced experiential learning opportunities in nutritional and nutraceutical sciences, general and exercise physiology, and biomechanics and neurophysiology, with a focus on lifestyle, genetics, and health.

 The program is ideal for those interested in aging, diabetes, obesity, cardiovascular disease, nutrition and exercise, biomechanics, metabolism, and neuroscience.
-Graduates end up careers in academia, industry, or professional practice, such as health care.
+Graduates end up careers in academia, industry, or professional practice, including in health care.

 Student dissecting a rat in the lab